JEE Main 2026 Marks vs Percentile: Check How Marks Convert to Percentile and Rank

 Good chances in GFTIs and state engineering colleges

-Eligible for JEE Advanced in some cases depending on cutoff
+Eligible for JEE Advanced in some cases, depending on the cutoff

 According to the marks vs percentile JEE Mains 2026 trend, even a small increase from 120 to 140 marks can significantly improve percentile and rank.
 That is why candidates often compare 120 marks, 130 marks, and 150 marks to estimate their final position more accurately.